yanivnizan/knowledge-base/src/documents/docs/platforms/android/Events.html.md

 text: "Event handling in android-store follows the publish-subscribe pattern."
 position: 5
 theme: 'platforms'
-collection: 'soomla_economy'
+collection: 'soomla_store'
 ---

 #**Event Handling**

-android-store supplies a package of Events, which contains many classes that represent  economy-related events.
+android-store supplies a package of Events, which contains many classes that represent  store-related events.
 Some of these are `MarketPurchaseEvent`, `MarketRefundEvent`, `CurrencyBalanceChangeEvent`, and many more.
 You can see the full list of events [here](https://github.com/soomla/android-store/tree/master/SoomlaAndroidStore/src/com/soomla/store/events).

 In addition, android-store provides a singleton class called `BusProvider`, which exposes functions `post`, `register`, and `unregister`.
 Internally, `BusProvider` uses Square’s open-source project Otto.
 Use the singleton instance of `BusProvider` to obtain the bus.
 Use the functions provided to publish-subscribe and handle the various events: